relocke/wasm-secp256k1/README.md

 ## WORK IN PROGRESS!

-This repository generates portable WASM file that contain various cryptographic operations for the secp256k1 curve.
+This repository generates portable [Web Assembly](https://webassembly.org/) (WASM) files that contain various cryptographic operations on the secp256k1 curve.

+**These include:**
 1. Signature generation
 2. Signature validation
 3. Private key generation

-The

-Public &amp; Private key generation

-This repo creates portable [WASM](https://webassembly.org/) using [wasi](https://wasi.dev/).

-It is currently being employed in an isomorphic environment for [@ReLocke/SmartQL-signature](https://github.com/relocke/SmartQL-Signature).
+It is currently being employed in an isomorphic environment for [ReLocke/SmartQL-signature](https://github.com/relocke/SmartQL-Signature).

+### About

+We have taken the optimised C library [libsecp256k1](https://github.com/bitcoin-core/secp256k1) from the bitcoin core repo and built a wasm file using LLVM and WASI to create a stand alone wasm files that may be ported into many environments.

+Well that is the idea anyways.

+Read more about wasi [here](https://hacks.mozilla.org/2019/03/standardizing-wasi-a-webassembly-system-interface/).

 ## MacOS setup homebrew edition